refinedev/refine/documentation/blog/2022-12-23-dynamic-hook-form.md

 React hook form adopts the approach of isolating re-renders in components by using uncontrolled inputs with React's `ref` hook, instead of the conventional way of depending on states to control inputs.

-## refine project setup
+## Refine project setup

-There are two possible ways to set up a refine project: manually or using superplate.
-Superplate is a CLI tool for bootstrapping a Typescript React project with refine integrated out of the box.
-The tool offers the option to set up a headless refine project or a project with third-party UI libraries such as Ant design and Material UI.
+There are two possible ways to set up a Refine project: manually or using superplate.
+Superplate is a CLI tool for bootstrapping a Typescript React project with Refine integrated out of the box.
+The tool offers the option to set up a headless Refine project or a project with third-party UI libraries such as Ant design and Material UI.

-We'll use `create refine-app` to set up a refine project with Material UI.
+We'll use `create refine-app` to set up a Refine project with Material UI.
 It’ll save us the trouble of setting it up from scratch.

 As a first step, navigate to a preferred folder on your computer and run the command below to initialize CLI installer: